thiviyanT/torch-rgcn/README.md

-# Torch RGCN
+# Torch-RGCN

-Relational Graph Convolutional Network embeds graphs, such as a Knowledge Graph, into a latent space by passing messages along different relations.
+Relational Graph Convolutional Network perform representation learning on multi-relational graphs, such as Knowledge Graphs, by handling message propagation along different relations separately.

 ![Relational Graph Encoding](images/diagram.png)

-This is a PyTorch implementation of the RGCN, originally proposed by Schlichtkrull *et al.* in
+Torch-RGCN is a PyTorch implementation of the RGCN, originally proposed by Schlichtkrull *et al.* in
 [Modeling Relational Data with Graph Convolutional Networks](https://arxiv.org/abs/1703.06103).

 In our workshop paper, we reproduce the relation prediction  and node classification experiments from the original